- HMI panel design

 Why is real-time networking important for industrial automation, and what technologies and tools do we use to achieve this?

-For most systems in industrial automation, time is crucial: they must be well-coordinated and react in real time to external influences at critical moments to guarantee the safety and efficiency of the whole process.
+For most industrial automation systems, timing is crucial: they must be well-coordinated and react in real time to external events at critical moments to guarantee the safety and efficiency of the whole process.
+To ensure this, we use safe real-time operating systems and, for supercritical systems, industrial-standard FPGA solutions.

 What is the lifecycle and temperature grade of components in industrial automation?